microsoft/MSIX-PackageSupportFramework/README.md

  3. Description: Short description of the fixup.
  4. WhenToUse: Heuristics on when you should apply the fixup.

-Additionally, we have the XSD for the metadata files.
-THe XSD is located in the solution folder.
+Additionally, we have the XSD for the metadata files located in the solutions folder.

+## XML configuration files.
+PSF allows you to write the configuration file in either json or xml.
+Configuration files written in xml need to be translated to json before psf can use them.

+To convert an xml configuration to json please use msxsl.exe located in the xmlToJsonConverter folder to convert your xml configuration to json.
+Here is an example command.

+`msxsl.exe [location of your xml file] -format.xsl -o config.json`

 ## Data/Telemetry
 Telemetry datapoint has been hooked to collect usage data and sends it to Microsoft to help improve our products and services.
 Read Microsoft's [privacy statement to learn more](https://privacy.microsoft.com/en-US/privacystatement).
 However, data will be collected only when the PSF binaries are used from [Nuget package](https://www.nuget.org/packages?q=packagesupportframework)